ksandhu16/Group_0/README.md

 ### Key System Requirements
-In what follows, we present a list of important requirements that the system must have in order to solve the bussiness problem:
+In what follows, we present a list of important requirements that the system must have in order to solve the business problem:

 #### General Requirements
 * It must be available online 24/7 and be accessible by any registerd BTR490 student, independent of their current location.